by Nebula Haze

 Can TMV spread to cannabis plants?
-No one knows for sure, but…
+Yes, but…

 - Tests often come back negative – The Florida Department of Agriculture has tested several cannabis and hemp plants showing symptoms, yet none tested positive for mosaic virus.
-If you know of any positive tests for mosaic virus in cannabis, please let us know!
+However, the Canadian government did find both multiple types of mosaic virus including tobacco mosaic virus in some cannabis plant samples.
+If you know of any other positive tests for mosaic virus in cannabis, please let us know!

 - Similar symptoms to other problems – Many common issues can cause similar symptoms, including incorrect pH, watering problems, root problems, deficiencies, etc.